orbitalquark/textadept/doc/06_AdeptEditing.md

 change [`buffer.rectangular_selection_modifier`][] in your [theme][].
 The "Super" modifier key is usually defined as the left "Windows" key, but may need to be reconfigured too.

+Creating rectangular selections with the mouse is currently unavailable in ncurses.

 [`buffer.rectangular_selection_modifier`]: api/buffer.html#rectangular_selection_modifier
 [theme]: 09_Themes.html#View